Percent Grade Scale Amplifies Racial/Ethnic Inequities in Introductory Physics: Methods

 \subsection{Variables and Statistical methods}

 We will compare student course grades ($CourseGrade$) under the two specific grade scales, CLASP4 and CLASP10 (see Table \ref{tab:tab1}) using the fraction of A-grades a student receives ($FracAs$) to control for student understanding of the material.
+As in our previous paper \cite{Webb2020a} we use the UC Davis numerical values for course grade given by A = 4.0, A- = 3.7, B+ = 3.3, B = 3.0, etc. except that we use A+ = 4.3 rather than the UC Davis A+ = 4.0.
 We compare the effects of the two grade scales on all students and also the differential effects on students from racial/ethnic groups historically underrepresented in physics.
 Fitting $CourseGrade$ vs $FracAs$ for the individual classes shows us that this function usually has a small negative curvature so we include both the linear term ($FracAs$) and the quadratic term ($FracAs2$) when we control for physics understanding.\footnote{ We note that using just the linear term $FracAs$ does not change our numbers much and does not change our conclusions at all.} We use the categorical variable $PercentScale$ (= 0 for CLASP4 and = 1 for CLASP10) to measure the average shift downward of CLASP10 grades when compared to CLASP4 grades for students with equal physics understanding.
 Our previous work \cite{Paul2018} showed large racial/ethnic differences in some behaviors (leaving answers blank and/or not taking all quizzes) associated with course grade so we want to examine the effects of these behaviors on the grades.
 To do this we use the categorical variable $URM$ (= 0 when student does not identify as belonging to a racial/ethnic group underrepresented in physics as defined by APS \cite{APS}, and = 1 when the student does belong to a so-defined underrepresented racial/ethnic group) in our models.
 In addition, we expect the effects of these behaviors on course grade to depend on grade scale so we will include an interaction term between grade scale and $URM$ status to allow us to measure the average effect of the grade scale on these students.